MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 6. Select the **1040** distribution schedule to sync the new hardware station to the store.
 Select **Run now** to sync changes to the POS.
 7. Install the hardware station.
 For more information about how to install the hardware station, see [Configure and install Retail hardware station](dev-itpro/retail-hardware-station-configuration-installation.md).
 8. Install and activate Modern POS.
 For more information about how to install Modern POS, see [Configure, install and activate Modern POS (MPOS)](dev-itpro/retail-modern-pos-device-activation.md).
-9. Sign in to Modern POS, and select **Perform non-drawer operations**.
+9. Sign in to Modern POS, and select **Perform nondrawer operations**.
 10. Start the **Manage hardware stations** operation.
 11. Select **Manage**.
 12. On the hardware station management page, set the option to turn on the hardware station.